jolespin/veba/README.md

 ```
 ### Description
-The *Viral Eukaryotic Bacterial Archaeal* (VEBA) is an open-source software suite developed with all domains of microorganisms as the primary objective (not *post hoc* adjustments) including prokaryotic, eukaryotic, and viral organisms.
-VEBA is an end-to-end metagenomics analysis suite that can directly address eukaryotic and viral genomes in addition to prokaryotic genomes with support for CPR.
-VEBA implements a novel iterative binning procedure and hybrid sample-specific/multisample framework.
-To optimize the microeukaryotic gene calling and taxonomic classifications, VEBA includes a consensus microeukaryotic database containing protists and fungi from several existing databases.
-VEBA also provides a unique clustering-based dereplication strategy allowing for sample-specific genomes and genes to be directly compared across non-overlapping biological samples.
-In addition, VEBA automates the detection of candidate phyla radiation bacteria and implements the appropriate genome quality assessments for said organisms.
+The *Viral Eukaryotic Bacterial Archaeal* (VEBA) is an open-source software suite developed with all domains of microorganisms as the primary objective (not post hoc adjustments) including prokaryotic, eukaryotic, and viral organisms.
+To our knowledge, VEBA is the first end-to-end metagenomics software suite that can directly recover and analyze eukaryotic and viral genomes in addition to prokaryotic genomes with integrated support for CPR.
+VEBA implements a novel iterative binning procedure and an optional hybrid sample-specific/multi-sample framework that recovers more genomes than non-iterative methods.
+To optimize the microeukaryotic gene calling and taxonomic classifications, VEBA includes a consensus microeukaryotic database containing protists and fungi compiled from several existing databases.
+VEBA also provides a unique clustering-based dereplication strategy allowing for sample-specific genomes and proteins to be directly compared across non-overlapping biological samples.
+In addition, VEBA is the only pipeline that automates the detection of CPR bacteria and implements the appropriate genome quality assessments for said organisms.
 ___________________________________________________________________
 ### Citation
-Espinoza et al. (In review)
+Espinoza et al. (Accepted)

 ___________________________________________________________________